Liberal Arts

 • complete two science electives (6 credits)*

-• complete four open and Liberal Arts electives (12 credits)
+• complete four open and Liberal Arts electives (Note: 060-level courses and lower will not apply) (12 credits)

 In addition, Certificate students must